-Section 5 Specific Rule Items
+Section 4 Specific Rule Items

-- 1. When students enter any class they are to have their planner book, AR book, and classroom materials.
+- 1. When students enter any class they are to have their AR book and classroom materials.
 Each teacher will have individual classroom management rules (assignment book, grading, behavior, rules, procedures, etc). - 2.
 Students will know what to do when entering the classroom. - 3.
-If students do not make good use of planners or do not complete classroom expectations, the teacher shall try working one-on-one with the student, seek help from home, or administrative intervention. - 4.
+If students do not complete classroom expectations, the teacher shall try working one-on-one with the student, seek help from home, or administrative intervention. - 4.
 The teacher will start and end the class, not the bell. - 5.
 The teacher will designate how classroom materials are handed in. - 6.
 The teacher will explain how to get teacher's attention. - 7.
 The teacher will have a plan for students to get make-up work if classes are missed.